 All in all, the car seemed like it didn’t take on too much damage and I was lucky that this guy didn’t take the entire engine and other parts from it.

 Dealing With Turo/Insurance

 Many people wonder about how insurance works with Turo.
-The truth is that you have to have your own insurance on the car but it will never be used if renting out with Turo.
+The truth is that you have to have your own insurance on the car like a bear river insurance policy and at the same time, Turo has its own insurance.
 Not only does Turo offer a $1 million liability policy, but they also cover all damage to your vehicle when it is rented.
 I didn’t have to notify my insurance or go through them at all for this claim.
 Many people will ask me what happens if a renter hits someone else and the claim goes over $1 million.
 My honest answer is that “I just don’t know.”
 I also have my cars contracted out under my business corporation so that it forms another barrier against something like that affecting me personally.
 I will not get into the process of those questions in the comments so please do not ask me.
-If you have questions about what happens after the liability policy expires or if your car is totaled, please email email@example.com instead.
+If you have questions about what happens after the liability policy expires or if your car is totaled, please email firstname.lastname@example.org instead.

 Throughout the entire process, Turo was constantly emailing me and following up with me.
 Mike, the agent assigned to my case, was extremely understanding and caring to the point where he even gave me his personal number in case I needed anything.
 I’ve heard horror stories about insurance claims with Turo and getting them to reimburse people but I felt nothing of that nature.
 Everything was going smoothly.
 Since it was Christmas, I didn’t want to bother him too much and waited a couple days till he got back to work to continue the claims process.

 Mike immediately reimbursed me for the impound fee and the cost of a new key that I had to buy from BMW.
 He also gave me $250 towards cleaning the car and getting the smell of smoke out.
 The following day, he gave me another $300 to rent a car for the week.